gobeyondidentity/customer-docs/docs/contribute/style-guide.md

 7. **Use of Images and Multimedia**
    - Include relevant screenshots, diagrams, and illustrations to aid understanding.
    - Use images to illustrate complex processes or user interface elements.
-   - Ensure images are clear, properly labeled, and referenced in the text.
+   - Ensure images are clear, properly labeled, referenced in the text, and [follow the guidelines](#images-and-screenshots).

 8. **Collaboration and Feedback**
     - Encourage user feedback and questions.